Must Live in Minnesota

 Effective August 1, 2013, the law in Minnesota allows same sex couples to get married or divorced in this state.
 To file for divorce in Minnesota, at least one party must be living in Minnesota for at least 180 days before starting the divorce case.
 A same sex couple may also file for divorce in Minnesota if they got married in Minnesota on or after August 1, 2013, and each party to the marriage now lives in a state that does not allow the dissolution of the parties' same sex marriage.
-See MN Statutes § 518.07, Subd.
+See Minn.
+Stat. § 518.07, subd.
 2

 Children, Property and Settlement

 A divorce can get complicated if the parties have property (real estate, automobiles, vacation property, pensions, jewelry, etc.) or minor children.
 Usually, the divorce can be done more quickly if the spouses agree on how to divide the property and handle custody and parenting time

 with the children.
 Many cases start out with a lot of disputes, but then the parties are able to reach an agreement.
 Parties often reach agreement after using alternative dispute resolution (ADR) services